 Properties will need to have a Stormwater Maintenance Agreement (MS Word) recorded at the Dane County Register of Deeds for any private stormwater facilities installed such as rain gardens, storm pipes, swales, pervious pavement, and detention ponds.
 A legal description, map and list of measures being taken shall be included with the Maintenance Agreement.
 All maintenance agreements need to be reviewed by the City of Fitchburg Environmental Engineer prior to recording.

 Ongoing Stormwater Facility Maintenance

-The property owner will need to submit Annual Inspection and Maintenance Reports to the Public Works Department through PermiTrack.
-The annual maintenance report template should also be attached in PermiTrack, and can be found here.
 A list of stormwater contractors can be found here.
-If the facility is being correctly maintained, a credit may be applicable, click here for more information.
+If the facility is being correctly maintained, owners may apply for a stormwater utility credit.
 To view private stormwater facilities in the City of Fitchburg, go to: Private Stormwater Sites in Fitchburg.

 The city requires all ECSWM permittees to report erosion control inspections through PermiTrackESC, which is a we-based system allowing active construction sites to be viewed easily on a map.
 The map provides markers showing all currently active construction sites in the city that require an ECSWM permit.
 Fitchburg has been using this system since January 1, 2014 showing all current construction sites in Madison.
 When you click on the map “push pin”, it will bring up information on the site and allow you to view erosion control inspections for the site and to provide a comment on the condition of the site.
 If you submit a comment it will be sent to City Engineering and to the permit holder for the site.
 Go to: Active Construction Sites in Fitchburg